acquahsamuel/acquahsamuel/README.md

  ##### What am about :

-- 🔭 I’m currently blonder {css framework}
+- 🔭 I’m currently working on blonder {css framework}
 - 👯 I’m looking to collaborate on node.js & API
 - 💬 Let's talk about [Business][Startup][Javascript][API design][Node backend][Technology]
 - ⚡ Fun fact: Talk is cheap, show me the code !